vtxyer/whispo/README.md

 ## Features

-- Hold `Ctrl` key to record your voice, release to transcribe it.
+- Hold `Alt` key to record your voice, release to transcribe it.
 - Automatically insert the transcript into the application you are using.
 - Works with any application that supports text input.
 - Data is stored locally on your machine.